 Another trick is to use a TV simulator.
 It works by flashing colored lights indoors, giving the impression that someone is at home and watching the TV.
 They work similarly to timer plugs and can be programmed to turn on and off at a specific time.

 Consider installing motion-activated lights on your front porch, lawn, and around your fence.
 Motion-sensor or motion-activated lights produce a blinding burst of light when it detects movement.
 While light cannot physically stop a criminal, a sudden flash of light can deter even the most determined criminals.

 The best way to deter criminals from targeting your home during the festive season is by installing CCTV cameras.
 Not only do they discourage burglars from breaking in, but they also provide you with substantial evidence to identify criminals in the event that they do break into your home.

 If you own a rental home, adding CCTV cameras can provide an extra layer of security to your property.
 However, some tenants may feel that it encroaches on their privacy.
-Be sure to discuss this matter with your tenants first, or request your property managers to look into potential legal issues.
+Be sure to discuss this matter with your tenants first, or request your property management Service provider to look into potential legal issues.

 #7 Do Not Make it Obvious That No One is Home

 Don’t leave clues around your property that make it obvious that no one is at home.
 This includes packages left on the porch, posts in the mailbox, and much more.
 Burglars are known for being observant, allowing them to find the ideal moment to break into a property.
 Signs that the property’s occupants are absent will give them the right opportunity to stroke.
 If possible, ask a friend to regularly visit the property to ensure that these signs are nowhere to be seen.